Right at this very moment, about 40% of the U.S. food supply isn’t being eaten.

 You’ve probably heard a lot about it, but still aren’t sure what it means.
 Composting is the process of turning food and landscaping scraps into nutrient-rich soil/fertilizer.
 The idea is to return the nutrients that went into growing plants back to the soil to grow more plants.

-Let someone else do the work: the Miramar Landfill has a “Green Waste Recycling” program!
+Let us do the work for you!
+Or, take advantage of the Miramar Landfill’s “Green Waste Recycling” program!
 City of San Diego residents can drop off their yard waste, Christmas trees and unpainted lumber free of charge.

-Or, give it a try at home!
+Give it a try yourself at home!
 Composting can also be as small as a worm bin or pile in your yard.
 You can build your own bin (with plenty of ventilation) or San Diego offers a coupon voucher program.
 The Solana Center in Encinitas holds free composting classes and has many resources on recycling, composting and gardening, and water conservation.

 After all our other tips, this one will be a piece of cake.
 Hopefully, reducing your waste in other ways has left you with a whole lot less food going into the trash bin.
 As for the other odds and ends around the house?
 San Diego Recycling FAQ will tell you the cold hard facts on what can/cannot go into the big blue bin.